The same BOTOX that smooths facial wrinkles also prevents the muscle contractions that can trigger migraines.

-Botox works by blocking the release of the chemical in muscle cells that sends the signal to contract.
-Research into using Botox to treat migraines began after patients receiving Botox for other conditions reported improvement in their migraine symptoms.
-In 2010, the FDA approved Botox for treating chronic migraines.
+BOTOX, highly diluted botulinium toxin, works to prevent migraine by blocking the release of a chemical in muscle cells that transmits the signal to contract to muscle fibers.
+Research into using BOTOX to treat migraines began after patients receiving it for other conditions reported improvement in their migraine symptoms.
+In 2010, after years of research and collecting clinical data, the FDA approved BOTOX for treating chronic migraines.

-Depending on your symptoms, Botox may be injected into
+Depending on your symptoms, BOTOX may be injected into

-You’ll receive only as much Botox as necessary to give you relief, and low doses cost less than higher ones.
+You’ll receive only as much BOTOX as necessary to give you relief, and low doses cost less than higher ones.
 The total cost of an injection session can range from $200 to several thousand dollars.